aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

   For more information about the images and the dataset you can read the [OASIS-3: Imaging Methods and Data Dictionary](https://bpb-us-w2.wpmucdn.com/sites.wustl.edu/dist/6/4383/files/2024/04/OASIS-3_Imaging_Data_Dictionary_v2.3-a93c947a586e7367.pdf).

+!!! warning "OASIS 2"
+    We do not currently support the conversion of OASIS-2.

 ## Dependencies

 If you installed the core of Clinica, this converter needs no further dependencies.